Become a humanitarian aid worker abroad

 The Red Cross encourages employers to enable their employees to participate in international aid missions, because we think that serving on an international aid mission supports an employee’s professional development and thus works to improve the disaster readiness and preparedness of the different sectors of Finnish society.

-Each aid worker must discuss potential missions with their employer in the time and manner they deem appropriate.
+Each aid worker must discuss self potential missions with their employer in the time and manner they deem appropriate.

 Please make sure that you meet the minimum requirements.
 If you do not meet all of the requirements yet, develop your professional and other competence and apply only when you meet all of the minimum requirements.